-It is sprinkling a bit at Witham Hill Natural Area, a chorus of crows lauding the morning at the house across the street, Robins and Chickadees keeping the background melodic with their usual songs.
-Misty rain is one of the things I love about Oregon and it doesn’t happen as often as it used to so the day feels like a special occasion.
+It is sprinkling a bit at Witham Hill Natural Area.
+A chorus of crows lauding the morning at the house across the street.
+Robins and Chickadees keep the background melodic with their usual songs.
+Misty rain is one of the things I love about Oregon and it doesn’t happen much anymore so the day feels especially special.

 I start up the trail and hear a metallic drumming from the neighborhood—who is being so industrious (and inconsiderate) on a Saturday morning?
 I hear it again and realize it is a Northern Flicker carving out its mating territory by drumming on something metal, a chimney perhaps.
 What a boon metal fixtures are for the prowess of the woodpecker, a development not unlike that of the guitar amp for musicians.
 I walk up the hill listening for other birds and breathing as deeply as I can; I’m finally in the woods where I have wanted to be all week.

 This was my favorite part of the weekend.
-To hear someone who loves words read aloud, to be snuggled against the vibrating drum of their body.
+To hear someone who loves words read aloud.
+To be snuggled against the vibrating drum of their body.
 He reads differently than he speaks.
-His normal lingo and exaggerated inflections peg him as someone who smokes a decent amount of pot.
-This is not exactly my preference in dating partners so I was tempted to leave our first date after one cup of tea.
-But the two month e-mail conversation we had prior was so enjoyable I wanted to find some shred of the person I imagined I’d been talking to.
+His normal lingo and exaggerated inflections peg him as someone who smokes a lot of pot, not exactly my preference in dating partners.
+I was tempted to leave our first date after one cup of tea, but the two month e-mail conversation we had prior was so enjoyable I wanted to find some shred of the person I imagined I’d been talking to.